nodoherty/ColdFusion-Koans/README.md

 open the file AboutAsserts/AboutAsserts.cfc and begin making the tests pass.

 **Its important that you use the mxunit that is packaged with this project.
 It will run the unit tests in order!**
+**Its also important to ensure your function names are written in headless camel case e.g. listValueCount() !!**

 As you complete a section you'll confirm your tests by refreshing this page or running the test suite using the mxunit eclipse plugin.